Used articles donations in Greater Montreal

 ---|

-A few community organizations can pick up your items.
-Note, however, that these services are in high demand, especially during moving seasons.
-Always contact the organization to check availability, because waiting lists can be long.
+Many community organizations are able to collect the items from your home.
+Please note, however, that these services are in high demand, especially during moving season.
+Always contact the organization to check their availability: waiting lists can be long.

-Each service attends a specific territory.
-When you consult the record of an organization on the 211 website, always check the “Coverage Area” field under the “Overview” tab.
-If you have doubts, give us a call!
+Each organization serves a very specific territory.
+When you are looking up an organization’s file on our website, be sure to always check the «territory» fields under the «general information» tab.
+When in doubt, give us a call!

-Most organizations accepting donations have one or more warehouses or drop off points to accept donations.
+The majority of organizations that accept donations have one or more warehouses or drop-off points in which to receive them.

-Nevertheless, many organizations have limited storage capacity, in which case you should always contact the organization by phone or email to make sure they accept your donation.
+However, many of them have limited storage capacity, which is why you should always contact the organization by telephone or email, beforehand, to make sure they can accept your donation.

-For some donations, like clothing and small household items, organizations have donation bins all over the city.
+For certain types of donations, mainly clothes and small household items, some organizations have placed donation bins throughout the city.

 ![]() |

-A general rule applies to all types of donations: items must be in good condition.
-Any damaged, dirty or defective item can be refused by the organizations.
-Some services will ask for a picture of the item before picking it up.
+As a general rule, any type of items donated must be in good condition.
+Something that is damaged, dirty or defective can be refused.
+Some organizations might even require a picture of the objects before collecting them.

-Most furniture and household items are accepted, but any furniture that is too large, too heavy or not essential is generally refused.
+The majority of furniture and household items are accepted.
+However, furniture that is cumbersome or too heavy and not a necessity is usually refused.

-Appliances are accepted by some organizations.
-Note, however, that dishwashers are refused because organizations give priority to essential goods to help those in need who often do not have enough room to install a dishwasher.
+Appliances are accepted by certain organizations.
+However, dishwashers are usually refused since priority is given to essential goods in order to serve underprivileged people, many of whom do not have the space required to install a dishwasher.

 Generally accepted items |